 Lip balm is not created equally.
-For just a few dollars more, you can buy lip balm without palm oil.
+For just a little bit more money, you can buy lip balm without palm oil.

 As always, the less ingredients, the better.